lotibb/dentist_CRM/DEPLOYMENT.md

 1. **Connect Frontend to Backend**:
    - Set `VITE_API_URL` in frontend to your backend URL
+   - **Rebuild frontend** after setting `VITE_API_URL` (env vars are injected at build time)
    - Set `CORS_ORIGIN` in backend to your frontend URL
+   - Backend will auto-redeploy after setting env vars
+2. **Configure React Router Redirects**:
+   - In frontend service → Settings → Redirects/Rewrites
+   - Add: `/*` → `/index.html` with status `200`
-2. **Monitor Logs**: Regularly check Render logs for errors
+3. **Monitor Logs**: Regularly check Render logs for errors
-3. **Set up Auto-Deploy**: Render automatically deploys on git push (enabled by default)
+4. **Set up Auto-Deploy**: Render automatically deploys on git push (enabled by default)
-4. **Database Backups**: Consider setting up automatic backups for your PostgreSQL database
+5. **Database Backups**: Consider setting up automatic backups for your databases
-5. **Test the Connection**: Visit your frontend URL and verify it can communicate with the backend
+6. **Test the Connection**:
+   - Visit your frontend URL and verify it can communicate with the backend
+   - Check browser console (F12) for any errors
+   - Test all routes (patients, appointments, medical records)

 ## Cost Considerations